vennela-cheekoti/sortingAlgorithms/README.md

 <p>3) The name of the code file tha displays main form is "frmMain.cs" file.</p></br>
 <p>4)The main form constructor calls InitializeComponent() method.
 <p>5)The main form is derived from static class Program().
+<p>12)cmd shuffle is a window form button which is used to shuffle samples.